GNOME/tinysparql/README.md

 arguments after a `--` sentinel are treated as a command to run in a non-interactive shell.

-So, let's see the status of the Tracker daemons.
-They should be all stopped right now.
+Now check that it runs the correct version of the Tracker CLI:

-    ./run-uninstalled -- tracker daemon status
+    ./run-uninstalled -- tracker --version

 Let's try and index some content.
 (Subtitute ~/Music for any other location where you have interesting data).
 We need to explicitly tell the script to wait